Purdue Pharma to pay $18-million settlement to people addicted to OxyContin prescriptions

 The proposed national settlement caps a legal battle that began a decade ago between pharmaceutical giant Purdue and lawyers representing as many as 1,500 Canadians who got addicted to OxyContin.

-Judge Belobaba’s decision is the first hurdle to finalizing the settlement, which is not an admission of liability by Purdue: it also must be approved by the courts in Saskatchewan, Quebec and Nova Scotia at hearings in August.
+Justice Belobaba’s decision is the first hurdle to finalizing the settlement, which is not an admission of liability by Purdue; it also must be approved by courts in Saskatchewan, Quebec and Nova Scotia at hearings in August.

-If the settlement is approved, the average payout to the 1,000 to 1,500 claimants will likely be in the range of $13,000 to $18,000 each, which falls within the range of individual damage awards for addiction under Canadian law, Judge Belobaba says in his decision.
+If the settlement is approved, the average payout to the 1,000 to 1,500 claimants will likely be in the range of $13,000 to $18,000 each, which falls within the range of individual damage awards for addiction under Canadian law, Justice Belobaba says in his decision.

-The class-action accuses Purdue of knowing that anyone who took OxyContin would be at risk of becoming addicted to it and suffer withdrawal symptoms if they stopped.
+The class-action suit accuses Purdue of knowing that anyone who took OxyContin would be at risk of becoming addicted to it and suffer withdrawal symptoms if they stopped.
 But at no time were these risks disclosed.

 Halifax law firm Wagners launched the class action in 2007 in Atlantic Canada and later joined forces with firms in Ontario and Saskatchewan representing people in the rest of the country.